 - (Not Qualified) The student's data does not qualify them for placement in the Highly Capable program.

-All parents will receive from the Multi-Disciplinary Selection Committee a full explanation of the procedures for identification, an explanation of the appeal process, an explanation of the procedures to exit a student from the program, the information on the district's program, and the options that are available to identified students.
+All parents will receive from the Highly Capable Selection Committee a full explanation of the procedures for identification, an explanation of the appeal process, an explanation of the procedures to exit a student from the program, information on the district's program, and options that are available to identified students.
 Parental permission to place identified students in the program must be obtained before any special services and programs are provided to the student.
-The Multi-Disciplinary Selection Committee conducts an annual meeting to review each student's educational progress and determine continued program eligibility.
+The Highly Capable Selection Committee conducts an annual meeting to review each student's educational progress and determine continued program eligibility.

 - A condition or circumstance believed to have caused a misinterpretation of the testing results, i.e., incorrect birthdate or grade level used in calculating the student's score.